-Because GMB posts are longer than social media posts but shorter than a typical blog post, many businesses aren’t sure how to fit them into their marketing strategy.
+Because GBP posts are longer than social media posts but shorter than a typical blog post, many businesses aren’t sure how to fit them into their marketing strategy.
 As a result, the posts feature is used infrequently or not at all, despite the benefits.

-The short-term nature of Google My Business posts forces you to be timely with information… and that’s a good thing.
+The short-term nature of Google Business Profile posts forces you to be timely with information… and that’s a good thing.
 It gives you a reason to maintain focus on your content creation and ensure you are providing relevant, valuable information that will resonate with someone online RIGHT NOW.